 All courses are offered via distance delivery.
 Additional on-campus courses may also be applied to the graduate certificate.

 A maximum of three credit hours can be earned from coursework taken outside the Department of Statistics, either in another department on campus, or at another university.
 Persons wishing to apply such credits will gain approval from the director of the certificate program.
 Courses so approved must clearly be of an applied statistics nature, of a duration commensurate with the number of credit hours claimed on the certificate, and at a graduate level (under no circumstances will undergraduate courses be considered).
-The person asking for this exception will need to supply such information as deemed necessary by the director for such approval, possibly including syllabus and identification of textbook used.
+For consideration of coursework taken outside the Department of Statistics to be included on the Graduate Certificate Completion form, a syllabus must be submitted, which indicates substantive content of applied statistics.